srepho/srepho.github.io/Churn.md

 ### Data Set

 This data is taken from a telecommunications company and involves customer data for a collection of customers who either stayed with the company or left wihtin a certain period. <i>In many industries its often not the case that the cut off is so binary.
 Frequently it might be more likely that a client account lays dormant rather then getting explicitly closed - for example if the client only pays for usage.
 I will explain how to adjust for these situations latter in the piece.</i> This dataset is taken from [here] (http://www.dataminingconsultant.com/data/churn.txt) with descriptions of the data available [here] (http://www.sgi.com/tech/mlc/db/churn.names).
-This dataset also appears in the [C50 package]. (http://cran.r-project.org/web/packages/C50/index.html)
+This dataset also appears in the [C50 package] (http://cran.r-project.org/web/packages/C50/index.html)

 Lets load the required packages: